 Houston Child Injury Attorney

 As parents, we do everything in our power to protect our children.
 We wipe every tear and bandage every scrape, hold their hands when they cross the street, and always make sure their seatbelts are fastened.
 We know it is our job to keep them safe.
 Unfortunately, we cannot always account for other people’s actions.
+Call Eric if you would like to discuss a child injury due to negligence.

 In spite of our best efforts, our children can still be hurt through no fault of our own.
 When our kids are injured on someone else’s watch, it may be due to negligence.